mjl-/ding/README.txt

 # Features

 - Self-hosted build server.
 Keep control over your code and builds!
 - Simple.
-Get started quickly, experience the power of simplicity, use your existing skills, avoid the burden of complex systems.
+Get started quickly, use a simple shell script to make your build.
+No need to learn custom yaml formats to describe how to build.
 - Secure, with isolated builds, each build starts under its own unix user id: extremely fast, and builds can't interfere with each other.
+Optionally use bubblewrap to isolate the process further.
 - (Web) API for all functionality (what the html5/js frontend is using).
 - Runs on most unix systems (Linux, BSD's).
-- Automatically install Go toolchains when released, and kicking off builds.
+- Automatically install Go toolchains when released, and kicking off builds, and running build scripts for each supported (or future) Go toolchain version.

 # Non-features